jbonner7/up-and-running-aws-codebuild/README.md

 ==> amazon-ebs: Waiting for the instance to stop...
 ```

-Great new.s..NO VULNERABILITIES!
+Great news...NO VULNERABILITIES!
 Time for Tacos!!!